Search

 A bartender serving a bright orange cocktail in a martini glass.

-Educating yourself on potential accidents and knowing what steps you can take to prevent them can go a long way and help you minimize the chances of being held liable.
+Educating yourself on potential accidents and knowing what steps to take to prevent them can go a long way toward minimizing the chances of being held liable.

-So, what kinds of claims can bartenders be held responsible for and what can you do to protect yourself from them?
+So, what kinds of claims can you be held responsible for, and what can you do to protect yourself from bartender liability?

 The following are real examples of bartenders held liable for their negligence and/or the actions of the people they served.
 Incidents like these are preventable with the right training and risk management.